 Migrating to the cloud can have a number of benefits for businesses, including greater flexibility and uptime.
 It can cost millions to keep core applications in-house, so moving to the cloud also offers potential cost savings.
 However, cloud migrations can be extremely risky and costly.
-For many organisations, they can take 3-6 months and cost over $50,000.
-Cloud migration failure is a possibility, so it’s important to understand the risks as well as the potential rewards.
+For many organizations, they can take3-6 months and cost over $50,000.
+Cloud migration failure is a possibility, so it's important to understand the risks as well as the potential rewards.

 5 Tips for Avoiding Cloud Migration Failure